gnembon/fabric-carpet/README.md

 * Categories: `CREATIVE`
 * Additional notes:
   * You must choose a value from 0 (use server settings) to 32

-## watchdogCrashFix
-Fixes server crashing supposedly on falling behind 60s in ONE tick, yeah bs.
-Fixed 1.12 watchdog crash in 1.13 pre-releases, reintroduced with 1.13, GG.
-* Type: `boolean`
-* Default value: `false`
-* Required options: `true`, `false`
-* Categories: `BUGFIX`
-* Additional notes:
-  * Its not yet fully implemented - we are working on it

 ## xpNoCooldown
 Players absorb XP instantly, without delay